nathanbirrell/coeliapp-api/README.md

 ### tesseract-ocr (_optional_)
-1. % brew install leptonica --with-libtiff
+1. `brew install leptonica --with-libtiff; brew install imagemagick; brew install tesseract`
-2. % brew install imagemagick
-3. % brew install tesseract --with-all-languages

 ## Configuration
 Open the config/default.json file.
 Changing tesseract-ocr.enabled true|false enables or disables the tesseract-ocr application.
 When false restful-ocr will make use of the tesseractjs library.
 When true it will attempt to make use of the installed tesseract application.